NEA Festival Fund

 Panelists

-Peer review panelists for the Tier Three Project Support Grant program are nominated by residents and community members of Onondaga County and are subsequently appointed by the CNY Arts Board of Directors.
+Peer review panelists for the Festival Fund program are nominated by residents and community members of Onondaga County and are subsequently appointed by the CNY Arts Board of Directors.
 Panelists must be nominated and must be residents of or work in Onondaga County to serve.
 Panelists are paid a nominal honorarium to participate and may not serve for more than three (3) consecutive years.
 To nominate yourself or another individual to serve as a peer review panelist, please complete this nomination form.
 New panelists will be selected on a rolling basis.

 Applications will be scored on a 15-point rubric with three scoring criteria: